Best Beaches For Families In Oregon – 10 Spots To Go On A Family Adventure

 Lincoln City Beach

 Seven miles of sand and surf are yours to explore at this beach in Lincoln City that could easily qualify as the best beach in Oregon for families.
-Discovery awaits children at the tide pool area where miniature displays of ocean habitat unfold when the ocean ebbs and flows.
+Discovery awaits children at the tide pool area, where miniature displays of ocean habitat unfold when the ocean ebbs and flows.
 Moreover, summer and fall bring the famous Kite Festival that offers an experience unlike any other.

 This beach also takes beachcombing to a whole new level.
 Not only is Lincoln City a great place to collect agates, multi-colored jasper, and shells, but it also has numerous hand-blown glass floats hidden along its long sandy expanse!
-If you find one, it’s yours to keep.
-In case the ocean gets too powerful, Devils Lake, a 685-acre haven just 1.5 miles inland, provides a large swath of sheltered open water to go kayaking, stand-up paddle boarding, and family fishing.

 Why we recommend this beach